komura-crm/donaldboulton/src/content/posts/commandments.md

 > “Thou shalt not covet thy neighbor’s wife.”

 The Ninth Commandment forbids the intentional desire and longing for immoral sexuality.
 To sin in the heart, Jesus says, is to lust after a woman or a man in your heart with the desire and will to have immoral sex with them.
 Just as human life is a gift from God and needs to be respected, defended, and protected, so, too, is human sexuality.

 Catholicism regards human sexuality as a divine gift, so it’s considered sacred in the proper context — marriage.

 ### Tenth

 > “Thou shalt not covet thy neighbor’s goods.”

 The Tenth Commandment forbids the wanting to or taking someone else’s property.
 Along with the Seventh Commandment, this commandment condemns theft and the feelings of envy, greed, and jealousy in reaction to what other people have.

-All Immigrants violate this and many other of Gods Laws and mankind's laws.
+All Immigrants violate this and many other of Mine and mankind's laws.